prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 ### Quality Requirements

-Scan your application's codebase for duplication of terms, and refactor (using custom functions as necessary) to remove that duplication.
+Scan your application's codebase for duplication of terms, and refactor (using custom functions as necessary) to simplify the code and make it easier to maintain.

 As desired, integrate your GitHub repository with a service like Code Climate to provide automated code quality checks.

 ### Testing Requirements

-Implement automated tests using the Pytest package.
+Implement at least a few automated tests using the Pytest package.

 As you think about ways to test your application, consider asking yourself questions like the following: